Declarations Are Gameable

 The npm supply chain attack that CVE scanners missed — and what it tells us about how trust actually works.

-On March 31, 2026, a developer ran npm install and unknowingly installed a cross-platform remote access trojan.
+In October 2021, a developer ran npm install and unknowingly installed a crypto miner and credential stealer.

-The package was axios — the world's most popular HTTP client, 300 million weekly downloads, used in roughly 80% of cloud environments.
-The attacker had stolen a long-lived npm access token from the lead maintainer.
-They published two malicious versions.
-Within hours, the RAT dropper was running on developer machines across the world.
+The package was ua-parser-js — a widely-used user agent string parser, 7 million weekly downloads at the time, present in projects at Facebook, Microsoft, and Amazon.
+The attacker had stolen the lead maintainer's npm credentials.
+They published three malicious versions.
+Within hours, the payload was running on developer machines and CI systems across the world.

 Here is the part worth sitting with: most security tools saw nothing.